bubendorf/Timeline-GPX-Exporter/README.md

          >cd C:\Timeline
          >python Timeline-GPX-Exporter.py

-The GPX log files produced are not perfect, some less forgiving viewers might regect them.
-However it does what I needed it to do perfectly, so as far as I'm concerned it's certified good enough.
-If this is good enough you then great, you're welcome, if it's not, well too bad, I have what I need from it and you're more than welcome to take it and adapt it to suit your needs.
+The GPX log files produced are not perfect, some less forgiving viewers might reject them.
+However it did what I needed it to do perfectly, so as far as I'm concerned it's certified good enough.
+If it's good enough for you too, then great, you're welcome.
+If it's not, well too bad, I have what I needed from it and you're more than welcome to take it and adapt it to suit your needs.